dvsa/mes-microservices-starter-template/README.md

 ## Bootstrap

-The domain model for the journal is maintained as a JSON Schema.
+The domain model for the service is maintained as a JSON Schema.
 In order to compile the project, you need to generate the type information:

 ```shell
 npm run bootstrap